-A Participant receives a tiered service approved in the IPC based upon need, according to the following tiers descriptions.
-Tier levels for this service align with the assessed LOS for the participant and the expectations of the service as specified in the definition.
-All supervision and supports delivered shall align with the participant's IPC.
+A participant receives a tiered service approved in the IPC based upon need, according to the following tiers descriptions.
+Tier levels for this service align with the participant's assessed LOS, and the expectations of the service as specified in the definition.
+All supervision and support must align with the participant's IPC, and meet the needs of each participant present as appropriate to assure health and safety.

-Basic Level -Due to a high to moderately high level of independence and functioning, and few significant behavioral or medical issues that require minimal staff support, monitoring, or personal care, this tier requires periodic staff availability on-site and meeting periodically with the participant during awake hours on each day billed to provide general supervision, support, monitoring, and training.
-On-call 24 hour support is not required for this tier level, but a contingency plan for emergency situations must be outlined in the IPC.
-Personal care shall not exceed 20% of the provided service.
-This service may be provided through virtual supports.
+Basic Level - Due to the participant's high to moderately high level of independence and functioning, and few significant behavioral or medical issues that require minimal staff support, monitoring, or personal care, this tier requires periodic face-to-face staff availability during awake hours on each day billed to provide general supervision, support, monitoring, and training.
+On-call 24-hour support is not required for this tier level, but a contingency plan for emergency situations must be outlined in the IPC.
+Personal care cannot exceed 20% of the provided service.

+This service may be provided through virtual supports, as described below.
 The participant and legally authorized representative must have a choice in where and how the service will be received, and it must be documented in the participant's IPC.
-Documentation shall demonstrate that opportunities for community integration, support for employment, and social interactions are still incorporated in the participant's life.
+Documentation must demonstrate that opportunities for community integration, support for employment, and social interactions are still incorporated in the participant's life.
+If virtual support does not facilitate the wishes and desires of a participant, it is not an option.

-Level 3- Due to moderate functional limitations in activities of daily living, and possible behavioral support needs, this tier requires regular staff availability on-site within hearing distance of the participant and meeting periodically with the participant on each day billed for general supervision, support, personal care, positive behavior support, monitoring, and training.
-Staff support shall be available through the night, and overnight expectations shall be stipulated in the IPC.
+Level 3 - Due to the participant's moderate functional limitations in activities of daily living, and possible behavioral support needs, this tier requires regular staff availability within hearing distance of the participant, and meeting periodically with the participant on each day billed for general supervision, support, personal care, positive behavior support, monitoring, and training.
+Staff support must be available through the night, and overnight expectations must be stipulated in the IPC.

-Level 4- Due to significant functional limitations and medical or behavioral support needs, this tier requires full time staff to be on-site when the person is in this service, with regular personal attention given throughout the day for training, personal care, reinforcement, positive behavior support, and community or social activities.
+Level 4 - Due to the participant's significant functional limitations and medical or behavioral support needs, this tier requires full-time staff to be available when the participant is in this service, with regular personal attention given throughout the day for training, personal care, reinforcement, positive behavior support, and community or social activities.
 Behavioral and medical supports are not generally intense and may be provided in a shared staffing setting.
-There shall be staff support through the night as indicated in the IPC.
+There must be staff support through the night as indicated in the IPC, and overnight expectations must be stipulated in the IPC.

-Level 5- Due to significant and somewhat intensive functional limitations and medical or behavioral support needs, this tier requires 1 or more full-time staff support to be on-site and in close proximity during most awake hours when the person is in this service, with frequent personal attention given throughout the day for training, personal care, reinforcement, and community or social activities.
-Behavioral and medical supports or personal care may be somewhat intense but service may be provided in a smaller shared staffing setting.
-There shall be staff support in the residence through the night, as indicated in the IPC.
+Level 5 - Due to the participant's significant and somewhat intensive functional limitations and medical or behavioral support needs, this tier requires one or more full-time staff support to be in close proximity during most awake hours when the participant is in this service, with frequent personal attention given throughout the day for training, personal care, reinforcement, and community or social activities.
+Behavioral and medical supports and personal care may be somewhat intense, but service may be provided in a shared staffing setting.
+There must be inperson staff support throughout the night, as indicated in the IPC.
+Participants who receive this service tier are not eligible for remote monitoring.